 - Put the treacle in a small pan with the cream, sugar and spices and bring up to simmering point.
 In a large bowl, whisk the eggs and yolk together then pour over the hot cream mix, whisk in and finally add the pumpkin puree and whisk until all combined.

-- Pour into the tart tin and bake for 35-40 minutes until just set.
+- Pour into the tart tin and bake for 35-40 minutes or until just set.
+Make sure it is not wobbly in the middle.

 - Serve warm or at room temperature with cream or crème fraiche.

-Look out for onion squash and the pumpkins with a blue green skin, they both have a lovely deep orange firm flesh and can be found at markets and some supermarkets.
+Look out for onion squash and the Crown Prince pumpkins with a blue green skin, they both have a lovely deep orange, firm flesh and can be found at markets and some supermarkets.
 Butternut squash works perfectly well also.